 The contribution of cinema and pancake

-Du Pont's release of his panchromatic film on the American market in 1928 and Eastman Kodak's introduction of Ciné Panchromatic Type II film in the same year also accelerated this process.
+Du Pont's release of its panchromatic film on the American market in 1928 and Eastman Kodak's introduction of Ciné Panchromatic Type II film in the same year also accelerated this process.
 By the time Eastman Kodak presented his film Ciné Panchromatique Super-Sensitive in 1931, the conversion was largely complete.

 The make-up specialists of the time then sought solutions from specialists.
 In 1935, Elisabeth Arden bought DeLong and Make-up Studio in Hollywood and used them to create Elizabeth Arden's Screen and Stage division.
 Nuchromatic make-up, acquired by Arden when DeLong was purchased, has been used in several Technicolor films.

-Pancake was born.
+The Pancake was born.

-This formulation concept was initially used by Japanese brands, leading Shiseido which was awarded in 1992 (K. Ohno Paper 31, table 2.1- IFSCC Congress 1992) at the IFSCC congress on this theme.
-Many Western, European and American brands followed.
+This formulation concept was initially used by Japanese brands, with Shiseido leading the way and winning an award in 1992 (K. Ohno Paper 31, table 2.1- IFSCC Congress 1992) at the IFSCC Congress on this theme.
+Many Western brands, European or American, followed.

 Light in care

 There are very few examples where white or other light is used to modify or activate substances for cosmetic use.
 Beyond applications in the medical field, such as dynamic phototherapy (PDT) or Puvatherapy, there are only very limited uses in cosmetics.
 In the two cases mentioned above, we are clearly in medical applications.

 In PDT, a technique born at the beginning of the 20th century (1904), the principle consists in applying a substance that is activated with light.
 The molecule then becomes cytotoxic and destroys sensitive cells.